 Our empirical findings are consistent with these expectations.
-Using district-level electoral data from the 1871 legislative elections of the German Empire, we find that geographical exposure to the Black Death is strongly and negatively related to the percentage of the vote won by the Conservative Party.
+Using district-level electoral data from the 1871 legislative elections of Imperial Germany, we find that geographical variation in exposure to the Black Death is strongly and negatively related to the percentage of the vote won by the Conservative Party.
 Moreover, we find that areas least affected by the Black Death were characterized by societal conditions in which the Conservative Party was likely to thrive.
 In particular, we find that landholding inequality in the late 19th century was significantly greater in areas with mild exposure to the Black Death than in areas where it had a profound impact.
-Both these outcomes are related to the comprehensive restructuring of political-economic equilibria that resulted from the Black Death.

-Additionally, we evaluate our claims about the proximate impact of the Black Death using outcomes from the pre-1517 (Protestant Reformation) period.
+Additionally, we evaluate our claims about the proximate impact of the Black Death using outcomes from the pre-Reformation (pre-1517) period.
 We show that the intensity of Black Death exposure was positively associated with subsequent changes in political development.
 Specifically, we demonstrate that areas hit hard by the Black Death were more likely to experience the introduction of local participative elections from 1300 (pre-Black Death) to 1500 (post-Black Death) than areas that were not similarly affected.
 This gives us confidence that the Black Death encouraged the development of distinctive regional political traditions that shaped political behavior in the long run.

 The remainder of this paper is organized as follows.
-First, we outline our contribution relative to existing studies of labor coercion and the long run consequences of infectious diseases.
-Second, we provide a theory of how the Black Death impacted the relative prices of factors and the feasibility of labor coercion.
+First, we outline our contribution relative to existing studies of labor coercion and the long-run consequences of infectious diseases.
+Second, we provide a theory of how the Black Death impacted relative factor prices and the feasibility of labor coercion.
 Third, we introduce the empirical case and highlight the dimensions of greatest relevance to our study.
-Thereafter, we outline the framework of our empirical test, including details on data and model specifications.
+Thereafter, we outline the framework of our empirical test.
 After a discussion of the results, we conclude and consider possible implications of our paper.